thalitanazare/NSQN2025-FIP/README.md

 # Simulation Data for Floating Inverted Pendulum Model

-This repository contains the input and output data files used in the simulations for the article:
+This repository contains the data files used in the simulations for the article:

 **"A floating inverted pendulum model for analysing the pitch stability of offshore wind turbines"**
 Submitted to *Nonlinear Science* for its second round of review in September 2025.